 The proctors' scoresheets will be the basis of comparison for the graders' evaluation of the examinees.
 Proctors must be served each beer with only the same information as provided to the test takers.
+Do not share any information about the exam beers until the beers are served during the exam, judges of the type the BJCP desires as proctors should have no problem completing scoresheets during the exam setting.
 It is highly recommended that the Exam Administrator refrain from preparing scoresheets if he or she also prepares and serves the test beers.
 This may introduce bias into the scoring since the exam administrator knows more about the source of the beers than the participants.
 If you are unable to obtain two suitable proctors that have no knowledge of the beers please contact the Exam Director for help in producing exam beers that you will be unfamiliar with so you can score them.
 Note that we are now using expanded scoresheets for the proctors and are asking them to refrain from discussion until after they finish their scoring and comments on the scoresheet - at that time they are to complete the consensus sheet for the beer but are not to alter their original scoresheets.